Fej\'er--Riesz factorization for positive noncommutative trigonometric polynomials: Examples

 \section{Examples}

 This section collects examples that demonstrate the sharpness of our results.
-We construct counterexamples on $\ZZ_2*\ZZ_3$ showing that the conclusions of Theorems \ref{l:completeZ2} and \ref{t:main:noY} can fail (Example~\ref{eg:noZm}), and a variant on $\ZZ_3^{*2}$ (Example~\ref{e:noZ32}).
+We construct counterexamples on $\ZZ_2*\ZZ_3$ (Example~\ref{eg:noZm}) and $\ZZ_3^{*2}$ (Example~\ref{e:noZ32}) showing that the conclusions of Theorems \ref{l:completeZ2} and \ref{t:main:noY}, with their optimal degree bounds, in the sense of Remark~\ref{r:noZm}, can fail.
 In both cases, the argument proceeds by exhibiting a partially defined psd matrix with respect to the relevant group that does not have a psd completion in the spirit of Theorem~\ref{l:completeZ2}.
 It is well known that a classical scalar-valued psd trigonometric polynomial in two variables does not necessarily factor with optimal degree bounds.
 Example~\ref{eg:noT2} gives a proof of this fact as a consequence of the existence of a partially defined psd two variable Toeplitz matrix (partially defined psd function relative to $\ZZ^2$) that does not have a psd extension (to $\ZZ^2$).
 Compare with Theorems~\ref{l:compHX}.

 \begin{example}\rm Let $G$ denote the free group on $x_1,x_2$ modulo the relations $x_1^3=1=x_2^2.$ That is, $G=\ZZ_3 * \ZZ_2$.
 Give $G$ the usual shortlex order and let $\Ww=x_2.$ The immediate successor to $\Ww$ is $\Ws=x_1^2.$ A partially defined matrix with respect to $\Ws=x_1^2$ takes the form - keeping in mind $x_1^2=x_1^{-1}$ and $x_2=x_2^{-1}$,